-The Group is exposed to resource, country, regulatory, financing and covid risk.
+The Group is exposed to resource, country, licensing, political, regulatory and financing risks.

-While the Group's licence is in a recognised gold mining region, it has not produced gold and has no proven reserves.
-From past studies and reports, indications are that the holding has potential to host a large gold deposit.
-Further work will indicate its viability.
+While the Group's licence is in a recognized gold mining region, it has not produced gold and has no proven reserves.
+From past studies and reports, indications are that the property has potential to host a large bulk tonnage, medium grade deposit.
+Further work will indicate its economic viability.